fkchang/opal-hot-reloader/README.md

 This will open up a websocket from the client to the server on the given port.
 The server-side should already be running.

 Enjoy!

+## Vision

+Some of you might be asking?
+Why do this, isn't this reinventing the wheel (which happens all the time in the Javascript BTW) by programs like webpack, etc.?

+Yes and no. opal-hot-reloader is an "All Ruby(Opal)", self contained system, so if you're doing any kind of Opal frontend/Ruby backend webserver type of project,you will be able to just drop in opal-hot-reloader and it will work out of the box without having install/configure webpack or similar.

+I believe it will be most advantageous for Opal to be able to straddle a hybrid approach where:

+* With Opal and Rails, we use the existing mechanism, sprockets, to serve up all the things it does in the "normal" Rails ecosystem.
+I.e we want to work with the system.
+We want all the perks of Ruby and Rails without have to hand cobble it ourselves
+* We use webpack or similar for being a "1st class JS citizen".
+This gives us access to all the frontend assets in npm, we want all those options.

+While I do favor moving as much Javascript to webpack, following suit to React.js's lead, I see an "all webpack solution" for Opal apps being only one of a few permutations, and not particularly appealing to most Rails programmers - who I think is the largest demographic likely to want to do Opal programming.

+While we wait for the other approaches to evolve and get implemented this solution is here and now.
+It works with an "All Ruby" system, it works with a Rails app that is using webpack to provide react.js components to react.rb.

 ## Screencasts